Anonymous1212144/update2.1/README.md

 IMPORTANT
 ==========
-This mode is made for 1.19.4 SINGLEPLAYER
+- This mode is made for 1.19.4 SINGLEPLAYER.
-This mod does NOT require Fabric API.
+- This mod does NOT require Fabric API.
-This mod is NOT compatible with Sodium, and compatibility with other mods are not guaranteed.
+- This mod is NOT compatible with Sodium, and compatibility with other mods are not guaranteed.
-Mods that should work fine: Fabric API, FerriteCore, Krypton, Lithium, Modmenu, Starlight
+- Mods that should work fine: Fabric API, FerriteCore, Krypton, Lithium, Modmenu, Starlight

 Changelog
 ========